A Sense of Urgency

-Donors play a critical role in promoting and supporting partnering not just as a tool or method but also as a value, whether to achieve the Sustainable Development Goals, enable rural sustainability, combat climate change or in any number of other initiatives across the globe.
-However, experience suggests that many donors struggle to understand partnering and how best to support it as a design and delivery mechanism.
+Funders* play a critical role in promoting and supporting partnering not just as a tool or method but also as a value, whether to achieve the Sustainable Development Goals, enable rural sustainability, combat climate change or in any number of local, regional and trans-national initiatives across the globe.
+However, experience suggests that many funders struggle to understand partnering and how best to support it as a design and delivery mechanism.
 This means that they can (unintentionally) hinder rather than assist beneficiaries, stakeholders and partners in their attempts to optimize multi-stakeholder collaboration and to achieve greater impacts.

 The Funders as Partners project seeks to understand better and increase the impact of funder partnering efforts and investments by:

 - Exchanging knowledge, insights and experiences of partnering and funding partnerships;